 Sunrise was stunning.
 This was the view from our room at Goulding’s Lodge.
 It was the beginning of a spectacular day for us!

-Have you visited Monument Valley or do you recognize these scenes from a movie?
+Have you visited this spectacular park or do you recognize these scenes from a movie you seen?
 Let us know about your experience in the comments below.